 New York Life is a top-scoring insurer in our 2020 review of life insurance companies.
 Established in 1845, it is the third-largest individual life insurer in the U.S. and has an AM Best Rating of A++ (Superior).
 The company is a mutual insurer, meaning that it pays dividends on eligible policies, which can add to the cash value of your policy investment.
 New York Life has paid dividends every year since 1854.

 Customer satisfaction rankings for New York life are high, rated as better than most by J.D.
-Power, and the complaints trend at the National Association of Insurance Commissioners (NAIC) is excellent, with virtually no complaints (only 58 in 2019, with a premium volume of over $10 billion dollars).
+Power, and the complaints trend at the National Association of Insurance Commissioners (NAIC) is excellent, with few complaints for a company its size (71 in 2019).
 This lack of complaints, in addition to the company’s abundance of insurance choices, is why we chose it as our best overall life insurance provider.

 New York life offers plans for groups, such as members of the AARP and military veterans.
-The company offers over 10 different life insurance policies, including term and permanent life plans.
+The company offers term and permanent life plans.
 You can purchase policies up to age 75 for term, and up to age 90 for whole life products, some of which make you eligible for dividends.
 There are also universal life plans available.

 New York Life has some key riders that help you get the most value out of your policy.
 These include a money-back rider, accelerated death benefit riders (including chronic illness), options to purchase paid-up additions, and a spouse's paid-up option, enabling a spouse to take proceeds from the death benefit and use it to purchase their own policy without a medical exam.